32-pounder gun: Bored-up guns

-Boring up a gun meant increasing the caliber of an existing gun by removing metal from the inside of the gun.
+Boring up a gun meant increasing the calibre of an existing gun by removing metal from the inside of the gun.
 This was often combined with reducing windage (the space between the inside of the barrel and the projectile), so bored-up guns could propel a projectile with a lower gunpowder charge.
 The reduced windage did indeed result in greater power of penetration.
 Firing a heavy shot from a lighter gun did, however, mean a more severe recoil, damage to the carriage, rendering the gun unsteady, and therefore making the accuracy of fire more uncertain.
 A lighter gun therefore had a lower probability of hitting a target, especially at longer distances.
 If the service charge was reduced to limit the recoil, the power of penetration was lessened, thereby obviating the purpose of boring up.

 The practice of boring up guns was especially popular in the 1830s, because it delivered the advantage of heavier shot and shell without incurring the expense of new heavier guns.